Doubly Fair Parity Games: Preliminaries

 \section{Preliminaries}

 We introduce infinite-duration $\omega$-regular two-player games over finite graphs with additional \emph{strong transition fairness conditions} on both players.
-For ease of readability, we call the considered games (and their respective notions) simply \emph{fair}.
+For readability, we call the considered games (and their respective notions) simply \emph{fair}.